 Columbus – Oct.
 16, 1993

 Undefeated Ohio State took a 21-10 lead into the locker room at halftime thanks to three touchdown catches by speedster Joey Galloway.
 After an unproductive third quarter of offense, the Spartans finally closed the gap when kicker Bill Stoyanovich booted a 21-yard field goal on the first play of the fourth quarter, but he then missed a 39-yard field goal on the next drive.
 It was his fourth missed field goal in a game wrought with missed opportunities for the Spartans.
 A shanked punt by Scott Terna on the Buckeyes' ensuing possession gave MSU the ball on Ohio State's 38-yard line.
 Spartans quarterback Jim Miller capitalized on the following play, hitting Scott Greene with a touchdown pass.
 On the two-point play, Miller found receiver Mill Coleman in the end zone and the game was tied 21-21.
-Buckeye quarterback Bret Powers, who was sharing snaps with Bobby Hoying that season, then engineered an 80-yard drive that ended with a seven-yard touchdown run by Raymond Harris with 1:06 left for what proved to the game-winning play.
+Buckeye quarterback Bret Powers, who was sharing snaps with Bobby Hoying that season, then engineered an 80-yard drive that ended with a seven-yard touchdown run by Raymond Harris with 1:06 left for what proved to be the game-winning play.
 The Buckeyes went on to split the Big Ten title with Wisconsin.

 1. Michigan State 28, Ohio State 24